chrisgoringe/cg-use-everywhere/README.md

   - No icon (all the other widgets) indicates that they are not UE connectable
 - Other inputs still have the indications of normal connection or UE connection (here model is a UE connection)

-You'll probably find that turning the `showlinks` option on helps, and the highlight options helps a lot.
+You'll probably find that turning the `showlinks` option on helps, and the `highlight` option is required for those widget indicators which help a lot.

 ![options116](docs/options116.png)